EQWorks/flaat-tracing/features-table.md

    </td>
    <td>Public key is shared to all encounters
    </td>
-   <td>Device of infected person can encrypt additional info about the encounter (e.g. when and where it happened) without sharing it with all devices, so only target device can decrypt the message.
+   <td>Device of infected person can encrypt additional info about the encounter (e.g. <strong>when and where</strong> it happened) without sharing it with all devices, so only target device can decrypt the message.
    </td>
    <td>No analysis can be done even if data is stored on server because it can be decrypted only by target device (of person at risk).
    </td>